Find Trade Colleges

 • Host

-There were about 409,200 jobs for Restaurant, Lounge, or Coffee Shop Host in 2016 (in the United States).
+In the United States, there were 409,200 jobs for Restaurant, Lounge, or Coffee Shop Host in 2016.
 New jobs are being produced at a rate of 6.9% which is above the national average.
 The Bureau of Labor Statistics predicts 28,300 new jobs for Restaurant, Lounge, or Coffee Shop Host by 2026.
-Due to new job openings and attrition, there will be an average of 97,900 job openings in this field each year.
+The BLS estimates 97,900 yearly job openings in this field.

 undefined